pesterhazy/zero-to-redis/README.md

 # Tests

-The backend has a fairly comprehensive test suite.
+To show an approach to automated testing, the backend project contains a comprehensive test suite covering all external HTTP calls.

 ```
 cd projects/backend